wol-soft/twig-include-dir/README.md

 Now also the modals from the directories */modals/user* and */modals/system* etc. will be included.

-<font color="red">Caution:</font> The templates will be included alphabetically as well, including the directories.
+__Caution:__ The templates will be included alphabetically as well, including the directories.
 Thus the template */modals/footer.twig* will be included before the templates from the directory */modals/system* followed by */modals/user* followed by a possible */modals/zebraHeader.twig*.
 It is recommended to use twig-include-dir only for templates which do __not__ require a specific order.

 ### Variables